victor-axelsson/aladin/readme.md

 1. If people are incapable of violence, there may be no defense against abuse.
 2. It goes against our evolved nature.
 Training in controlled violence (e.g. boxing

+# Frowned upon

+In this collaborative effort and I am the dictator.
+I will frown upon thes following things:

+- Copy paste from religion
+- Copy paste from philisophy
+- Cliches, memes, slapstick, populisitic agendas to win moral highground
+- More tings that have not yet become a problem